Ep. 7·

 The Game Plan

-We've already responded, but since they asked us to update the website: consider it updated.
-If anyone from Tumwater is reading this, that was true the last time you visited too.
+We signed it.
+The product was already gone.
+The complaint was closed a few weeks later.
+If anyone from Tumwater is reading this: that was true the last time you visited too.
 You and the real estate agents who keep emailing are the only inbound the old site ever generated.

 Womp womp